manganellidev/ts-task-manager-api/README.md

 The file should be created in the root folder named **.env**

-Populate the .env file with these four env vars:
+Populate the .env file with your env vars:

 ```
 PORT=3000